laxmankrishnamurti/System-Design/02-Frontend System Design/Module-01(Architecture)/Lecture-04.md

 2. _prefetch_

-It is same as _preload_ but this attribute prevent the browser to execute the resources that it fetched.
+It is same as _preload_ but this attribute prevent the browser to execute the resources that he fetched.

 ```html
 <link rel="prefetch" href="/chunk.elak232kjh3sdkdhrwr.js" as="script" />